danifdez/documents-backend/README.md

 1. Ensure Docker is installed on your system.

 2. Build the backend Docker image:

    ```bash
    docker build -t documents-backend ./backend
    ```

 3. Run the backend container:

    ```bash
    docker run -p 3000:3000 --env-file ./backend/.env documents-backend
    ```

-   Make sure to provide any required environment variables and ensure MongoDB is running and accessible to the backend.
+   Make sure to provide any required environment variables and ensure PostgreSQL is running and accessible to the backend.

 ### Local

 1. Install Node.js and Yarn if not already installed.
 2. Navigate to the backend directory:

    ```bash
    cd backend
    ```

 3. Install dependencies:

    ```bash
    yarn install
    ```

 4. Start the development server:

    ```bash
    yarn start:dev
    ```

 5. For testing, run:

    ```bash
    yarn test
    ```